admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.technical_data/README.md

 * "ratedEnergy" was renamed to "CertifiedUsableBatteryEnergy"
 * there is no semanticId for batteryCategory
 * In BatteryPass TemperatureRangeIdleState was modelled as one property with a range constraint with min= -20 and max=60.
-Now there are two properties for it
+Now there are two properties for it, TemperatureRangeIdleStateUpperBoundary and TemperatureRangeIdleStateLowerBoundary
 * Length not existing in BatteryPass
 * Description of Length, Height, Width should be updated.
 Where is the Diameter mentioned in Length?
 Where is the depth mentioned in Width and Length.
 * VoltagEntity: min and max should be switched